In this tutorial, we will go through the steps to installing Visual Studio Code (VS Code) onto the Raspberry Pi.

 Open Source & Free

-It works with Git and other SCM (Software Configuration Management) providers and allows you to review diffs, stages and commit files from within the editor.
+It works with Git and other SCM (Software Configuration Management) providers.
+It allows you to review diffs, stages, and commit files from within the editor.

 Extensible and Customizable

 For example, you can install new language packs, themes, debuggers, formatting tools, and so much more.

 Installing Visual Studio Code

 In this section, we will show you how to install Visual Studio code on your Raspberry Pi.

 To achieve this, you will need to have a web browser installed to your Raspberry Pi, such as Chromium.